zappala/cs260-examples/vue-todo/README.md

 item ahead of the one it is dropped onto.

 You should now be able to use drag-and-drop to reorder the items in the list.
-Isn't this fantastic!
+Isn't this fantastic?!

 The entire `index.html` is 31 lines of code, and `script.js` is 59
 lines of code.